Visyond/website-hugo/site/content/_index.md

     - learnMore:
-        - text: >-
-            Find out if there’s something wrong with your model: identify the root causes of errors, and navigate the propagation chain.
-        - text: Make your models easier to understand with natural language formulas.
-        - text: Identify cell types and content at a glance (i.e., input, output, numbers, strings, boolean).
       descr: >-
         Get collaborative analysis tools that everybody on the team can easily use — no code or macros — just press a button and get informative results.
       video: >-